channelaccess/ca/README.md

 Context context = new Context()
 ```

-Each context supports the configuration properties defined in the previous section.
-By default whencreated these
-properties are taken from the CA library environment.
-If finer-grained control is required over each context then
-an appropriately configured properties object can be supplied in the class constructor.
+Each context supports the EPICS Channel-Access configuration properties defined in the previous section.
+The default properties may be overridden by variables set in the host operating system environment, or by setting Java system properties in the CA library environment.
+If finer-grained control is required over individual contexts then an appropriately configured properties object can be supplied in the class constructor.

 ```
 Properties properties = new Properties();